namwoong/Google-Ml-Kit-plugin/example/README.md

 # google_ml_kit_example

 Demonstrates how to use the google_ml_kit plugin.
+It is still under developing and testing.

 ## Getting Started